Research Working Group

 Working Group Chair Bios

-Alexandros Karargyris is currently working in his own startup company.
+Alexandros Karargyris is a senior researcher at the Institute of Image-Guided Surgery of Strasbourg, a unique place for translative clinical research.
+He is leading projects related to applications in the intersection of surgery and artificial intelligence (AI).
 Previously, he worked as a researcher at IBM and NIH for more than 10 years.
-His research interests lie in the space of medical imaging, mobile health and machine learning.
+His research interests lie in the space of medical imaging, machine learning and mobile health.
 He has contributed to healthcare commercial products and imaging solutions deployed in under-resourced areas.
 His work has been published in peer-reviewed journals and conferences.

-Renato Umeton heads a data science team in the Informatics & Analytics department of Dana-Farber Cancer Institute, a teaching-affiliate of Harvard Medical School.
+Renato Umeton heads artificial intelligence (AI) and data science in the Informatics & Analytics department of Dana-Farber Cancer Institute, a teaching-affiliate of Harvard Medical School.
 His work focuses on Operations, translating AI from the research realm into the Clinic and into Enterprise software offerings that benefit patients and cancer researchers, at scale.
-Renato started working on big data and data science in 2007, when these areas were yet to be well defined; since then he has published in several scientific fields, he has worked in academia, in consulting, in hospital settings, in biotech, and is currently affiliated also with Harvard School of Public Health, Massachusetts Institute of Technology, and Cornell.
+Renato started working on artificial intelligence, data science and big data in 2007, when these areas were yet to be well defined; since then he has published in several scientific fields, he has worked in academia, in consulting, in hospital settings, in biotech, and is currently affiliated also with Harvard School of Public Health, Massachusetts Institute of Technology, and Weill Cornell Medicine.